-In addition to your yard, your cat will also interact with the rest of the neighborhood.
-Before letting your cat out of the yard, walk the neighborhood.
-Look for anything you should avoid, such as aggressive local animals, large roads, or active construction sites.
+Before letting your cat out of your yard, you should explore the neighborhood.
+Keep an eye out for anything dangerous such as aggressive animals, large roads or active construction sites.

-If you see other cat owners out and about, introduce yourself.
-Talking with your neighbors can help you get a feel for how well your animal will do in the neighborhood.
+This would be a perfect time to introduce yourself to any other cat owners that are out and about!
+Chat with your neighbors and get a feel for how well your animal will do in the neighborhood.